 The Data Controller is the University of Bath.
 Our Registration Number in the Data Protection Public Register is Z6290890.
-Our Data Protection Officer is the Senior Legal Adviser, who can be contacted on +44 (0)1225 385024 or at The Office of the University Secretary, 4 West 3.5, University of Bath, Claverton Down, Bath, BA2 7AY or firstname.lastname@example.org
+Our Data Protection Officer is the Senior Legal Adviser, who can be contacted on +44 (0)1225 385024 or at The Vice-Chancellor's Office, 4 West, University of Bath, Claverton Down, Bath, BA2 7AY or firstname.lastname@example.org

 The University is committed to protecting your personal information in accordance with the Data Protection Act.
 This Privacy Notice explains how your personal information is processed and used by the Department of Development & Alumni Relations (DDAR), and for what purposes it is held.

 Why do we collect your information?

 The Department of Development & Alumni Relations (DDAR) supports the University and its alumni by cultivating long-term relationships with its international network of over 100,000 former students and other stakeholders.

 We do this by offering a range of academic, social and networking events, through regular communications such as BA2 magazine and e-newsletters, and by providing services such as library access and a careers mentoring network for students and recent graduates.
 We fundraise from alumni and friends of the University in support of students, teaching, research, and capital projects.
 Our alumni support the University in a variety of ways, for example by providing careers mentoring for students and recent graduates, giving guest lectures to current students, or by providing placement opportunities.

 Collecting your information helps to inform our alumni relations and fundraising programmes, allows us to provide a better service to our alumni, and enables us to support the University.

 DDAR also holds education details of former students.
 Graduation information is published each year in the degree congregation programmes and is therefore considered to be in the public domain.